redreceipt/kpffl/docs/rules.md

 ### Section 5 - COVID Rule

 If the NFL season is cancelled for any reason before week 10 is played, draft order will be determined on the normal basis and the money will be distributed back to the owners.
-If the season is cancelled after week 10 but before the championship, draft order will be determined on the normal basis and the pot will be distributed evently among the current teams qualified for the playoffs.
+If the season is cancelled after week 10 but before the championship, draft order will be determined on the normal basis and the pot will be distributed evenly among the current teams qualified for the playoffs.

 ## Amendments